Spot prawns are a delicacy you don’t want to miss. Get ready, the BC Spot Prawn season opens May 15.

 This species, is the largest of the seven varieties found on the west coast.
 Look for the noticeable white spots on its tail, their reddish brown colour and distinct markings on the carapace of red and white bars.

 This large shrimp turns an orangey-pink colour when cooked.
+The are also delicious raw.

 Fisherman Stewart McDonald on his Salty Stew’s boat during BC spot prawn season in Vancouver at Fisherman’s Wharf in False Creek near Granville Island.